r3pt1s/BanSystem/README.md

 # BanSystem
-A Ban- and MuteSystem for PocketMine-MP
+A Ban-, Warn- and MuteSystem for PocketMine-MP